korkutlab/targetscore/zeptosensPkg/inst/shiny/www/ts_input.md

-# Citatation for Data and Algorithm Usage
+# Citation for Data and Algorithm Usage

 Please cite the following when using these data: Anil K.et al ...